-There have been no changes in the Company's investment objective or principal investment policies since the prior disclosure date.
+There have been no changes in the Company's investment objective or principal investment policies since the Company's December 31, 2022 Annual Report.

-INVESTMENT OBJECTIVE, POLICIES AND PRINCIPLE RISKS
+INVESTMENT OBJECTIVE, POLICIES AND PRINCIPAL RISKS Investment Objectives

-Investment Objectives

 ArrowMark Financial Corp.'s primary investment objective is to provide stockholders with current income, and to a lesser extent, capital appreciation.
 There can be no assurance that the Company will achieve the investment objectives.